zackhanni/soundslikesoma/_services/04-rehearsals.md

 description: Band and artist rehearsal practice space for rent.
 tags: [rehearsal,practice,band,rental]
 ---
-A safe practice area for bands and artists.
 Use our equipment or bring your own.

-$20/hr (2hr Minumum) - Band Rehearsal
+$25 / hr (2hr Minumum) - Band Practice Space

+Whats Included:

+- Safe Music Practice Room

+- Studio Instrument Rental

+- Drum kit includes - kick, snare, hi-hat, cymbals(3) toms(2)

+- Guitar and Bass Amps

+- Keyboards and Stands

+- Access to storage and bathrooms

+- Mics and PA system for vocals

+Optional Add-ons

+- Recording Band practice - with 1 quality omni condenser room mic for a great sounding song demo or live jam!

+- Have an engineer there to help you set up and stays with you the entire session to assist.

+- Professionally recorded band practice - every instrument is peoperly tracked out to be mixed later

-Rehearse for your next performance or just jam out in our live room or studio spaces (when available).
-Call or text to let us know what you need set up - stage mics, drums, amps, stands, keyboards, shaker, tambourine, etc.
+Rehearse for your next performance or jam out in our live room (when available).
+Call or text to let us know what you need set up - stage mics, drums, amps, stands, keyboards, tambourine, etc.

-Drum set includes - kick, snare, hi-hat, cymbals(3) toms(2)

 An engineer will always be there to help set up.

 - - -

-- +$5/hr - Equipment Rental.
-Only $5 Total for use of any guitar, petalboard, drum, mic, amp, ETC.

-- +$5/hr – Recorded Band Rehearsal - Recorded with quality stereo condenser room mics for a great sounding song demo or live jam!

-- +15/hr - An engineer stays with you the entire session to assist and do a live mix.

 <div  style="
   overflow: auto;